Happy Anniversary (Angel): Plot

 Finally, at the physics lab, it is discovered that Gene is gone and so is his equipment.
 He has plans to freeze time during a moment of love between him and Denise.
 Gunn kills the demon that he and the others were hired to protect a rich family from.
 Wesley discovers the real truth behind the murder - that one of the family hired the demon to kill one of the men and gain control of the family money.

 Angel and the Host take care of several Lubber demons who tried to stand in the way, then rush to stop Gene before it is too late.
 Gene freezes Denise and himself in a moment of passion, but Angel is able to get past several more Lubber demons then stop the machine and undo the whole process.
 Gene says he didn't know the overall effects of his actions; he just didn't want to lose his love.
 However, Angel and the Host tell Gene that things need to keep moving on, otherwise it wouldn't be interesting.
 As Gene goes to get some beer, the Host tells Angel that this is the first time in a long time that he is connecting with someone.
 Angel reflects on how he treated his team, and feels bad knowing he left them out in the cold.
 At their new office, Wesley, Cordelia, and Gunn party in celebration of their success until a man shows up in need of their services.

-Arc Significance

-Angel reveals to the Host that he fired his team and cut off all ties to keep them away from consequences they couldn't handle (like forcing them to do terrible things to destroy Wolfram & Hart with them), even if it meant mistreating them.